Barbayar/mExif/README.md

 ## mExif

 mExif is a memory efficient TIFF, Exif and GPS tags scanner.
-You can use it for retrieving photo information before upload on client side.
+You can use it for retrieving photo information on client side before upload.

 usage:
 ```